Icon HelpCircleForumIcon Link

 );

-You can retrieve the transaction ID before actually submitting it to the node
+// We can obtain the transaction ID before submitting the transaction.

 const chainId = provider.getChainId();